jedrzej/validator-extended-syntax/README.md

 If validation of one field needs to use the value of another field as parameter, you can use a `{{parameter_name}}` placeholder in rule definition instead of parameter value.
 Value of corresponding field will be passed to validator instead of the placeholder.
 If the corresponding value is missing in validated data set, the value will be taken from Config.
+If it's missing in config, `NULL` will be used.

 ```php
     $rules = [